 - Present a counteroffer that may be less than what you want

 Some insurance representatives are experts at wasting time.
-They may refuse to answer your calls in a timely manner, continuously request irrelevant information, or shuffle your claim around from person to person.
+They may refuse to answer or return your calls promptly, continuously request irrelevant information, or shuffle your claim around from person to person.

 You have rights under Ohio Revised Code § 3901-1-54.
 We fight against the insurance company’s attempts to violate them and move your case forward.

 We will advise you against accepting a settlement offer until you have reached maximum medical improvement (MMI).
-This is because if you accept a settlement but require additional treatment, the insurance company would not be responsible for those expenses.
+This is because if you require additional treatment after negotiating your settlement, the insurance company would not be responsible for those expenses.

 Your recovery period could play a role in the resolution of your case.
 Our team will do everything in our power to move your case forward.